With Teeth: Live: With Teeth tour

-The tour began with a small club tour in early 2005, and the band members were reportedly "pleasantly surprised by the interest" despite the group's lengthy hiatus between tours.
+The tour began with a series of small-club performances early in 2005 with the Dresden Dolls opening.
+The band told journalists they were "pleasantly surprised by the interest" of fans despite their lengthy absence.
 This initial leg of the tour also included a headlining performance at Coachella Valley Music and Arts Festival.
-The band followed up with a North American arena tour in autumn 2005, supported by Queens of the Stone Age, Autolux, Death from Above 1979, and hip hop artist Saul Williams.
-The second leg of the tour consisted of a series of North American amphitheaters performances in the summer of 2006, supported by Bauhaus, TV on the Radio, and Peaches.
-In 2007, a tour documentary entitled Beside You in Time was released in DVD, HD DVD, and Blu-ray formats.
+The band followed with a North American arena tour in autumn 2005, supported by Queens of the Stone Age, Death From Above 1979, Autolux, and Saul Williams.
+Williams performed on stage with Nine Inch Nails at the Voodoo Music Experience festival during a headlining appearance in hurricane-stricken New Orleans, Reznor's former home.
+To conclude the With Teeth era of the band, Nine Inch Nails completed a tour of North American amphitheaters in the summer of 2006, joined by Bauhaus, TV on the Radio, and Peaches.
+The 2007 release Beside You in Time features performances from the North American arena tour, the North American amphitheater tour, and a number of studio rehearsals.